Recently updated on: September 20, 2023

 For example, $DDPR is the preferred share of Double Dragon.

 If you notice, there are almost no recognizable chart patterns simply because they are not made primarily for their price action.

 However, you can see that they regularly pay out dividends, as shown by the green arrows.

 Common shares (or common stocks) are what you would normally buy in the open market for capital appreciation.

 In terms of dividends, they could vary from no dividends to as high as dividends given out by preferred shares.

 To reiterate, you can still receive dividends even if you sold your stocks on or after the ex-dividend date.
 Here is an example of a cash dividend notice.

 Take note that dividends are subject to a 10% withholding tax.

-REITs or Real Estate Investment Trusts are relatively new investment vehicles, which only started in the Philippines in 2020.
+REITs, or Real Estate Investment Trusts, are relatively new investment vehicles that only started in the Philippines in 2020.